top of page

 Image 16.2 – Adding an ‘Alert’ in Tradingview

 Both images 16.1 and 16.2 explains the procedure to set an alert.
-After opting to add an alert option, you can amend the alert conditions as required (based on your trading system), select appropriate alert mode (email, message, or pop-up in the system), and choose the create option.
+After opting to add an alert option, you can amend the alert conditions as required (based on your trading system), select the appropriate alert mode (email, message, or pop-up in the system), and choose the create option.
 It will notify through the selected method of alert when the conditions are satisfied.

 Tradingview App